 Staging your house can also make you money.
 According to the National Association of Realtors, “71 percent of sellers’ agents believe a well-staged environment increases the dollar value buyers are willing to offer.”

 You can see and feel the difference.
 It gives the home a warm inviting and almost ready to move in feel.
-When you are staging your home try to create a warm open feeling that will provide the buyer with a sense of how the home fits into their lifestyle.
+When you are staging your home try to create a warm open feeling.

 How Much More do Staged Homes Sell For?